 Applesauce Cake with Maple Glaze.
-An old fashioned favourite just like Grandma used to bake; lightly spiced with cinnamon and nutmeg and topped with a sweet maple glaze.
+An old fashioned favourite just like Grandma used to bake.
+It’s lightly spiced with cinnamon and nutmeg and topped with a sweet maple glaze.

-I’d mostly used unsweetened jarred applesauce myself in baking, but with a surplus of apples in the refrigerator I decided to make a quick applesauce to use them up and to bake into this simple but scrumptious cake.
+Years ago, I’d mostly used unsweetened jarred applesauce myself in baking.
+Today however, with a surplus of apples in the refrigerator I decided to make a quick applesauce to use them up.
+They’d then be ready to bake into this simple but scrumptious cake.

-I did sweeten the sauce a little to make it a little more multi-purpose because I was making a large batch, but the fresh flavour of the apples came through much better when baked into the cake.
+I did sweeten the sauce a little to make it a little more multi-purpose.
+That’s because I was making a large batch, but the fresh flavour of the apples came through much better when baked into the cake.

 I actually made two of these cakes, one for the family and one for the staff at our kid’s school for Teacher Appreciation Week.
-The teachers also got a Mocha Almond Fudge Cheesecake and a Chocolate Marshmallow Cake to complete their lunchtime treat.
+The teachers also got a Mocha Almond Fudge Cheesecake and a Black & White Cake to complete their lunchtime treat.

 I’ll certainly be taking the few extra minutes to make fresh applesauce for this recipe in the future and I will certainly be baking it again next fall when the apples are at their very peak of flavour.